Black Hawk War (1865–1872): Circleville Massacre

 By 1866, Mormon and Native American confrontations were heated.
 Church officials ordered to have the Paiutes disarmed.
 Black Hawk and his band had killed many during the year before while defending their rights to their land.
 A determined camp of Paiutes remained in Circle Valley (Box Creek - now Circleville), trying to be friendly with the Mormons.
-However, the Mormons felt that they were in danger every moment, as some of the Natives were so aggressive that the Saints believed danger was imminent.
+However, the Mormons felt that they were in danger.

-On April 21, 1866, an express from Fort Sanford reached Circleville, Utah telling of a Paiute who pretended to be friendly had shot and killed a white man belonging to the militia stationed at the nearby fort.
-The people of Circleville were told to protect themselves against the Native Americans who were camped in their valley.
-Upon receipt of this information, the people of Circleville called a town meeting.
-After much discussion, it was decided that they should arrest all the Paiutes that were camped nearby and bring them to Circleville for confinement.
-Every able-bodied man in the town set out to take custody of the Native American camp, and they surrounded the camp at night.
-James T. S. and Bishop William Jackson Allred went to the Native American camp and persuaded the Native Americans to come to a meeting at Circleville.
-They told the Native Americans that they had received a letter and they wanted to have it read to them.
-All of the Native Americans agreed willingly to go to Circleville with the men, except one young Native American warrior who refused to go and began to shoot at the posse.
+On April 21, 1866, an express from Fort Sanford reached Circleville, Utah telling of a Paiute who had pretended to be friendly had shot and killed a white militia man.
+The people of Circleville were told to protect themselves against the Native Americans camped in the valley so they surrounded the camp that night.
+All of the Native Americans agreed to go to Circleville with the men, except one young Native American warrior who refused to go and began to shoot at the posse.
 The posse returned fire, killing the young man.
-The rest of the Native Americans were then taken at gunpoint to Circleville and the letter was read to them.
-The Native Americans were told that they were to be retained as prisoners.
+The rest of the Native Americans were then taken at gunpoint to Circleville and were told that they were to be retained as prisoners.

-The Native Americans were taken into custody and placed in the meeting house that night under guard.
-The captured Native Americans, 26 in all, displayed much unrest.
 On the evening of the following day, some of the Native Americans were able to cut themselves loose from their bindings to escape.
 Guards shot and killed two Native Americans who were attempting an escape.
-The remaining imprisoned Native Americans were moved to an underground cellar.
-In a subsequent town meeting, the settlers decided to kill the remaining imprisoned Native Americans.
-The Native Americans were led out of the cellar, totaling 24 people, including men, women, and children.
-They were struck on the back of the head to stun them and then their throats were slit, leaving them to bleed to death.
-Two young boys and girl prisoner managed to escape before execution.
+In a subsequent town meeting, the settlers decided to kill the remaining 24 prisoners including men, women, and children.
+They were struck on the back of the head to stun them and then their throats were slit.
+Two young boys and a girl managed to escape before execution.
+The following day, the three children were found in a nearby cave and taken to Marysvale.
+The little girl was killed by bludgeoning.
+While the fate of one of the boys is unknown, the other was taken to Spring City where he was sold.